-There were 237 applications for international protection prioritised during 2020.125
+There were 237 applications for international protection prioritised during 2020.
+160 Data for 2021 was not available at the time of updating.

-Indicators: Accelerated Procedure: Personal Interview Same as regular procedure 1.
+Indicators: Accelerated Procedure: Personal Interview ☑ Same as regular procedure 1.
 Is a personal interview of the asylum seeker in most cases conducted in practice in the accelerated procedure?
-2. Are interviews conducted through video conferencing?
-Frequently Rarely Never
+2. Are interviews conducted through video conferencing? \Box Frequently \boxtimes Rarely \Box Never

 Personal interviews are conducted for all applicants at first instance.
 In practice there is no difference between the scope and format of a personal interview in the accelerated procedure and the normal procedure.
-This remained the case following the onset of Covid-19 and associated restrictions.
+This remained the case following the onset of COVID-19 and associated restrictions.

 In March 2020, all substantive protection interviews at the IPO were postponed, including those under the accelerated procedure.
-Interviews recommenced for a short period in July 2020, however, in October 2020, following the reintroduction of Covid-19 restrictions, all scheduled protection interviews were cancelled from 22 October until 10 December, in line with government guidelines.
-Restrictions were re-implemented in late December 2020 and with effect from 30 December 2020, all substantive interviews were once again postponed until further notice.
+Interviews recommenced for a short period in July 2020, however, in October 2020, following the reintroduction of COVID-19 restrictions, all scheduled protection interviews were cancelled from 22 October until 10 December, in line with government guidelines.
+Restrictions were reimplemented in late December 2020 and with effect from 30 December 2020, all substantive interviews were once again postponed until further notice.
+Interviews recommenced in early May 2021 on a remote basis.
+161 As for the normal procedure, interviews in the accelerated procedure also took place via video conference in line with public health advice.
+In practice, the applicant was required to attend the IPO in person and the interview conducted via video conference, with the applicant located in one room and the International Protection Officer in another room.
+Legal representatives could attend remotely, or in-person and interpreters were required to dial in remotely telephone.
+In person interviews recommenced in February 2022 following the easing of Covid-19 restrictions.